Fremantle Stuff > Fremantle Society >

-9. NOMINATIONS FOR ELECTION OF OFFICER-BEARERS AND MEMBERS OF THE COMMITTEE 8
+9. NOMINATIONS FOR ELECTION OF OFFICER-BEARERS, COMMITTEE MEMBERS

 The name of the Society shall be the Fremantle Society.